istio/enhancements/.github/ISSUE_TEMPLATE/alpha_feature.md

 **Performance**
-- [ ] Performance requirements assessed as part of the design.
+- [ ] Performance impacts have been measured.

 **API**